• Skip to primary navigation

 Groundfloor is not the only platform where you can invest in real estate related assets.
 However, they take a different approach by focusing on lending (versus owning an actual cash flowing property).
 That does give them some unique angles.

-There closest competitor would be Peerstreet, which does require a much higher minimum of $1,000 to get started.
+Their closest competitor would be Peerstreet, however, Peerstreet declared bankruptcy on June 26, 2023, and it's no longer in business.
 There are also online platforms like Fundrise that allow you to invest in a pool of real estate.

 See this quick comparison: